dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/resource-type.md

 <VersionBlock lastVersion="1.7">

-For example, use the following command to exclude certain resources, such as unit tests, from your dbt build process:
+For example, use the following command to exclude certain resources from your dbt build process:

 <File name='Usage'>